 When the creation of the model is completed, then we can start reviewing it and we can start our analysis:

 When the model is created, there are several database tables and views created as well.
 We need to be familiar with these tables and as they will be the basis for our further analysis.

-You can find more detailed explanation on Model Detail Views in Oracle Data Mining User’s Guide (https://docs.oracle.com/en/database/oracle/oracle-database/19/dmprg/model-detail-views.html), however I would like to emphasize the two which I find the most important:
+You can find a more detailed explanation on Model Detail Views in Oracle Data Mining User’s Guide (https://docs.oracle.com/en/database/oracle/oracle-database/19/dmprg/model-detail-views.html), however, I would like to emphasize the two which I find the most important:

 Model detail view for Transactional Rule describes the transactional rule view and transactional itemsets view:

 - Itemsets: DM$VTmodel_name view provides the itemsets information in transactional format:

 - Transaction Rules: DM$VAmodel_name view provides information about Transactional Rules:

 - DM$VTAR_CARBO_TRANS and